shizlie/hcproduct-switchboard-mockup/README.md

 ## The Accidental MVP

 You know how sometimes you set out to make a sandwich and end up with a meal?
 Well, that's kind of what happened here.
-I wanted to create a mockup for hcproduct.switchboard, nameed switchboard-mockup, but plot twist: I accidentally built an MVP which took 2 weeks! 🤦‍♂️
+I wanted to create a mockup for hcproduct.switchboard, nameed switchboard-mockup, but plot twist: I accidentally built an MVP which took ~~2 weeks~~ 4 weeks! 🤦‍♂️

 ## The Tech Rollercoaster 🎢